-My goal in life is to make a positive difference in people’s lives and I seek to do so by applying my nursing experience while enjoying a satisfying and rewarding career which will provide both variety and autonomy.
-I am convinced that the FNP role will meet my requirements and maximize my ability to make a beneficial difference in the world.
-My long term goal is to share my experience, skills and knowledge with a new generation of nurses in my home country of Cameroon.
+I aim to make a positive difference in people’s lives by enjoying a rewarding career that provides me with variety and autonomy.
+I am convinced that the FNP role will meet my requirements and maximize my ability to make a beneficial difference.
+My long-term goal is to share my experience, skills, and knowledge with a new generation of nurses in my home country of Cameroon.

-Although my childhood ambition was to be a nurse, I decided to study journalism.
-However, after some time, it occurred to me that the world could manage with one less journalist but would certainly benefit from one more dedicated nurse.
-Soon after I made this decision, a close relative was diagnosed with breast cancer and I helped to care for her during her illness, I found this to be a very rewarding experience which exposed me to a hospital environment on almost a daily basis.
-I then worked as a volunteer in a hospital in the mother and baby unit and the chemotherapy department.
-This gave me a basic insight into the role of the nurse and totally confirmed me in my vocation.
-I have also worked as a volunteer with underprivileged families with my church ‘outreach’ group and learned much about their problems and needs.
+While still in high school, a close relative was diagnosed with breast cancer.
+I helped care for her during her illness; I found the hospital environment most enriching.
+I then volunteered in a hospital in the mother-and-baby unit and the chemotherapy department.
+This gave me an essential insight into the nurse's role and confirmed nursing as my calling and vocation.
+I have also worked with underprivileged families with my church ‘outreach’ group and learned much about their problems and needs.

-Since qualifying I have acquired experience in home nursing health administration, acute care nursing and pediatric nursing.
-I have also sought to broaden my skills and knowledge in various ways such as obtaining membership of both the ANA and AACN bodies and pursuing CE credits in various areas of study.
-I have also undertaken substantial informal study into EBP and other current nursing theories and techniques.
+I had previously been trained in communication, the art of listening, sensitivity to non-verbal signals, and accurate and concise verbal and written reporting.
+Nursing is an outlet for the complete application of all these skills.
+I have acquired experience in home nursing health administration, acute care nursing, and pediatric nursing.
+I have also sought to broaden my skills and knowledge, such as obtaining membership in the ANA and AACN bodies and pursuing CE credits in various areas of study.
+I have also undertaken a substantial informal survey into EBP and other current nursing theories and techniques.

-I have carefully researched the FNP role and am confident that I can succeed within it.
-In my work I have been required to demonstrate many of the skills and traits called for: independence, self-reliance, an analytical approach, an empathy with patients of all types and ages and an ability to work calmly under pressure.
-I have also undertaken an occasional leadership role during my career such as supervising nurses’ aides or mentoring junior staff.
-I understand that not every nurse is capable of accepting the responsibility that comes with the autonomy and independence of the FNP role but I believe that I have demonstrated the potential to do so.
+I have carefully researched the FNP role and am confident I can succeed.
+In my work, I have been required to demonstrate many of the skills and traits called for, including independence, self-reliance, an analytical approach, empathy with patients of all types and ages, and an ability to work calmly under pressure.
+I have also undertaken occasional leadership roles, such as supervising nurses’ aides or mentoring junior staff.
+I understand that not every nurse can accept the responsibility that comes with the autonomy and independence of the FNP role.
+Still, I believe that I have demonstrated the potential to do so.

 As an immigrant, I am especially aware of the need to be culturally sensitive.
-I have happily studied, worked and socialized with people of many social and cultural backgrounds since coming to the US.
-I have carefully considered the programs available to me and conclude that I am the ‘best fit’ with your program because I seek a challenging, rigorous yet supportive learning environment which I am confident that you will provide.
-I am familiar with the program curriculum which matches the skills and knowledge that I seek to acquire and am especially drawn by its emphasis on innovation in approach, preventative health education and the practical training that is included.
+Since coming to the US, I have happily studied, worked, and socialized with people of many social and cultural backgrounds.
+I have carefully considered the programs available to me.
+I am the ‘best fit’ for your program because I seek a challenging, rigorous, yet supportive learning environment which I am confident you will provide.
+I am familiar with the program curriculum that matches the skills and knowledge I seek to acquire.
+I am especially drawn to its emphasis on innovation, preventative health education, and practical training.

-I know that the program will attract many well qualified applicants.
-However I do consider myself to be an excellent candidate since I am an experienced nurse who has the characteristics necessary to succeed in the FNP role, I have a passionate desire to maximize my utility in the world of nursing and, ultimately, to pass on my experience, skills and knowledge to a new generation of African nurses.
+I know that the program will attract many well-qualified applicants.
+However, I consider myself an excellent candidate since I am an experienced nurse with the characteristics necessary to succeed in the FNP role.
+I have a passionate desire to maximize my utility in the world of nursing and to pass on my experience, skills, and knowledge to a new generation of African nurses.
 I promise enthusiastic participation in the program and a commitment to excel.